Lectionary 184: History

 The manuscript once belonged to classical scholar Charles Burney, along with the minuscule codices 480, 481, 482, 484, and 485.
 It was examined by Scrivener and Gregory.
 Scrivener collated its text along with 23 other manuscripts.

 The manuscript is cited in the critical editions of the Greek New Testament (UBS3, UBS4).

-The codex is currently located in the British Library (Burney 22) in London.
+The codex is currently located in the British Library (Burney MS 22) in London.